 The best £288 you'll ever spend?

-My portfolio has continued to perform extremely well while not taking excessive risks, as currently around 60% of the portfolio is invested in equities.
-In just two years I have produced a profit of 18.83% despite the various crises we have experienced including a Greek crisis, a Chinese economic slowdown, a commodity crisis, Brexit vote and Donald Trump’s surprise election win.
-To date I have turned my £50,000 into £59,365 in just two years.
+During the two year membership I used the information provided to outperform the market and professional investors while not taking excessive risks.
+Typically only around 50-60% of the portfolio is invested in equities.
+In just two years I produced a profit of 18.83% despite the various crises we experienced including a Greek crisis, a Chinese economic slowdown, a commodity crisis, the Brexit vote and Donald Trump's surprise election win.
+I managed to turn my original £50,000 into £59,365 in just two years.